mollie/api-documentation/source/oauth/getting-started.rst

 Getting a merchant’s consent
 ----------------------------
 After having registered and configured your app, you can send the merchant to Mollie through the default authorization URL as configured in your OAuth app.
-Good practice is to show a *Connect with Mollie* button which redirects the merchant to :ref:`the authorization screen <oauth2/authorize>`.
+Good practice is to show a `*Connect with Mollie* button <www.idontknowhowtolinktohttps://github.com/mollie/api-documentation/blob/master/source/oauth/getting-started.rst>` which redirects the merchant to :ref:`the authorization screen <oauth2/authorize>`.

 When you send a merchant to the authorization screen, Mollie will tell the merchant what data your app has requested